bluprince13/slides/slides/js-behind-the-scenes/index.md

 Note:

-- Given that this function is going over to the callback queue, how does it remeber the data?
+- Given that this function is going over to the callback queue in browser land, how does it remember the data?
 Closure!
 - How could we block for 300ms?
 - What order do you think the console messages be printed?